Generative Modeling of Weights: Generalization or Memorization?: Introduction

 \section{Introduction}

-Generative models, particularly diffusion models for image and video synthesis, have advanced significantly in recent years.
-Models such as Imagen~\cite{ho2022imagen}, DALL-E 2~\cite{ramesh2022hierarchical}, and Stable Diffusion~\cite{rombach2022high} demonstrate exceptional photorealism, with widespread applications in commercial art and graphics.
-Beyond static images, generative video models like Sora~\cite{brooks2024video} and Cosmos~\cite{agarwal2025cosmos} have recently gained attention, achieving impressive consistency and coherence in video synthesis.
-The success of these models is enabled by the strong priors for generative modeling from pre-trained representations~\cite{esser2021taming, radford2021learning, yu2024representation} and the algorithmic designs tailored to the visual modalities~\cite{johnson2016perceptual, zhu2017unpaired, peebles2023scalable}.
+Generative models, particularly diffusion models for image and video synthesis, have advanced significantly in the past few years.
+Models such as Stable Diffusion~\citep{rombach2022high, esser2024scaling}, Imagen~\citep{ho2022imagen}, and FLUX~\citep{flux2024repo} demonstrate exceptional photorealism, with widespread applications in commercial art and graphics~\citep{po2024state}.
+Beyond static images, generative video models like Sora~\citep{brooks2024video} and Veo 3~\citep{veo2025model} have recently gained attention, achieving impressive consistency and coherence in video synthesis.
+The success of these models is enabled by the strong priors from pre-trained representations~\citep{esser2021taming, radford2021learning, yu2024representation} and the algorithmic designs tailored to visual modalities~\citep{johnson2016perceptual, zhu2017unpaired, peebles2023scalable}.

-Building on this success, recent studies~\cite{schurholt2022hyper,peebles2022learning,erkocc2023hyperdiffusion,wang2024neural} have extended the use of generative models to synthesize weights for neural networks.
-These methods collect network checkpoints trained with standard gradient-based optimization, and apply generative models to learn the weight distributions and produce new checkpoints, without direct access to the training data of the original task~\cite{lecun1998gradient, krizhevsky2009learning, netzer2011reading, chang2015shapenet}.
-The weights generated by these methods can often perform comparably to conventionally trained weights: they achieve high test accuracy in image classification models and high-quality 3D shape reconstructions in neural field models, across diverse datasets and model architectures.
+Building on this success, recent studies~\citep{peebles2022learning, schurholt2022hyper, erkocc2023hyperdiffusion, liang2024make, schurholt2024towards, soro2024diffusion, wang2024neural, wang2025recurrent} have extended the use of generative models to synthesize weights for neural networks.
+These methods collect network checkpoints trained with standard gradient-based optimization, and apply generative models to learn the weight distributions and synthesize new checkpoints, without direct access to the training data of the original task.
+The synthesized weights often perform comparably to conventionally trained weights: they achieve high test accuracy in image classification models and high-quality 3D shape reconstructions in neural field models across diverse datasets and model architectures.